chillax/synthjs/README.md

 # Synth

-A javascript library to ease the creation of synthesizers using the Web Audio API
+A small wrapper for the Web Audio API, supports webkit

-Still pretty much a work in progress, only supports webkit browsers at the moment.

 ## Example